sbma44/mcp-server-amazon/README.md

 Restart the Claude Desktop app to apply the changes.
 You should now see the Amazon MCP server listed in the Claude Desktop app.

 ![screenshot](./screenshot.webp)

+## Troubleshooting

+The MCP server logs its output to a file.
+If you encounter any issues, you can check the log file for more information.

+See `~/Library/Logs/Claude/mcp-server-amazon.log`

 ## License